 How Can Family Members Help?

+Relationships with functional alcoholics are fraught with difficulties.
 Is your husband, wife, partner, colleague or other close relative abusing alcohol while maintaining appearances to the outside world?
+Does this person have a relationship with you, or a relationship with alcohol?

 Family members can help individuals struggling with alcoholism by compassionately supporting them in professional, clinical treatment programs.
 There are many education and support resources available for family members of alcoholics, including local mental health professionals and trusted medical professionals such as SFAD (Scottish Families Affected by Alcohol & Drugs) and Drinkaware, among others.